canonical/netbox/docs/customization/custom-scripts.md

 The `run()` method should accept two arguments:

-* `data` - A dictionary containing all of the variable data passed via the web form.
+* `data` - A dictionary containing all the variable data passed via the web form.
 * `commit` - A boolean indicating whether database changes will be committed.

-!!! note
-    The `commit` argument was introduced in NetBox v2.7.8.
-Backward compatibility is maintained for scripts which accept only the `data` argument, however beginning with v2.10 NetBox will require the `run()` method of every script to accept both arguments.
-(Either argument may still be ignored within the method.)

 Defining script variables is optional: You may create a script with only a `run()` method if no user input is needed.